-Sr. No. Particulars 4.10% AT1 notes of USD 600 millions Coupons / dividends Fixed Rate; Re First Reset Date: 8 March 2027 17 Fixed or floating dividend/coupon Reset Date(s): The First Reset Date and each date that falls five, or a multiple of five years, following the First Reset Date (each a "Reset Period").
-5 year U.S. Treasury Rate Reference Rate: luding) the lower Date to (but evoluding the 18 Coupon rate and any related index First Reset Date luding) the Issue Date to (but excluding the e, 4.10% p.a. payable semi-annually in arrear est Payment Date 19 Existence of a dividend stopper Yes 20 Fully discretionary, partially discretionary or mandatory Full Discretionc ary 21 Existence of step up or other incentive to redeem No 22 Noncumulative or cumulative Non-cumulativ /e 23 Convertible or non- convertible Non-Convertib le 24 If convertible, conversion trigger(s) NA 25 If convertible, fully or partially NA 26 If convertible, conversion rate NA 27 If convertible, mandatory or optional conversion NA 28 If convertible, specify instrument type convertible into NA 29 If convertible, specify issuer of instrument it converts into NA 30 Write-down feature Yes 31 lf write-down, write-down trigger(s) (II) the decision to make a public sector injection of capil or equivalent support, without which the Issuer would have become non-viable, as determined by the RBI. " CET1 Trigger Equity Event" means that the Issuer's Common
+Sr. No. Particulars 4.10% AT1 notes of USD 600 millions Coupons / dividends Fixed Rate; Re First Reset Date: set applicable 8 March 2027 17 Fixed or floating dividend/coupon Reset Date(s): The First Reset Date and each date that falls five, or a multiple of five years, following the First Reset Date (each a "Reset Period").
+5 year U.S. Treasury Rate Course and a second second Reference Rate: From (and inc luding) the Issue Date to (but excluding the 18 Coupon rate and any related index First Reset Date e, 4.10% p.a. payable semi-annually in arrear est Payment Date 19 Existence of a dividend stopper Yes 20 Fully discretionary, partially discretionary or mandatory Full Discretion ary 21 Existence of step up or other incentive to redeem No 22 Noncumulative or cumulative Non-cumulativ /e 23 Convertible or non- convertible Non-Convertib ble 24 If convertible, conversion trigger(s) NA 25 If convertible, fully or partially NA 26 If convertible, conversion rate NA 27 If convertible, mandatory or optional conversion NA 28 If convertible, specify instrument type convertible into NA 29 If convertible, specify issuer of instrument it converts into NA 30 Write-down feature Yes 31 If write-down, write-down trigger(s) earlier of: (i) a decision t would becom the RBI; and (ii) the decision or equivalent sup become non- hat a write-down, without which the Issuer e non-viable, is necessary, as determined by to make a public sector injection of capital, oport, without which the Issuer would have viable, as determined by the RBI.
+"CET1 Trigger Equity Event" means that the Issuer's Common